-I will always emphasise that this must be your choice and within your control but for therapy to have a continuity I do insist that sessions are attended on a weekly basis and we have a final ending session together.
+I will always emphasise that this must be your choice and within your control but for therapy to have a continuity I do insist that sessions are attended on a weekly or twice monthly basis and we have a final ending session together.

 What happens if my session is cancelled?